-- If you need additional lumbar support, you can place a small pillow or folded blanket in the small of your back.
-Mesh lumbar support cushions (like those listed here) are another commercially available option made specifically to support your posture in a vehicle.
+If you need additional lumbar support, you can place a small pillow or folded blanket in the small of your back.
+Mesh lumbar support cushions are another commercially available option made specifically to support your posture in a vehicle.

-- If your corset is particularly valuable to you, opt to take it in your carry-on bag.
-This ensures that it stays within your possession, thus ensuring that you can handle it with as much care as you see fit.
-When your checked luggage leaves your possession, your ability to control how it is treated is minimal.
-There is the possibility, no matter how slight, that checked luggage may be searched and/or rearranged by security personnel, or that it may be lost, either temporarily or permanently.
+If your corset is particularly valuable to you, opt to take it in your carry-on bag.
+This ensures that it stays within your possession so that you can handle it with the care as it deserves.

-- A corset does not need to be removed from a carry-on bag when going through a security checkpoint.
+A corset does not need to be removed from a carry-on bag when going through a security checkpoint.
 As usual, separate any items that the security personnel request (such as laptop computers or liquids), but your corset does not need to be pulled out for visual inspection.
-You may keep your corset packed in the carry-on bag.

 Commentary on wearing a corset while flying, from others:

 Sarah Chrisman discusses her encounter with airport security while wearing her corset beneath her clothing in her book Victorian Secrets: What a Corset Taught Me about the Past, the Present, and Myself.
 In short, Ms. Chrisman describes how she was politely directed to a private security area to complete her screening.

 Fran of Contour Corset also discusses her own writing: "Airport Travel for the Wasp Waisted".
 Her recommendation is also to remove your corset in private prior to passing through security and to re-lace afterward, if you so choose